lorrainea/rrBDA-index/README.md

 Description
 -----------
-This repository maintains a time- and space-efficient construction algorithm of the <b>rrBDA-index</b>, a new variant of the text index for long patterns introduced by [Loukides, Pissis, and Sweering](https://doi.org/10.1109/TKDE.2022.3231780).
+This repository maintains a time- and space-efficient construction algorithm of the <b>rrBDA-index</b>, a new variant of the <b>BDA-index</b> text index for long patterns introduced by [Loukides, Pissis, and Sweering](https://doi.org/10.1109/TKDE.2022.3231780).
-This new construction relies on a linear-time algorithm for computing a <b>randomized counterpart</b> of reduced bd-anchors.
+This new construction relies on a linear-time algorithm for computing a <b>randomized</b> counterpart of <b>reduced</b> bd-anchors.
 It comes in two flavours: a semi-external memory implementation and an internal memory implementation.

 Requirements